marmooo/emoji-typing/README.md

 # Emoji Typing

 Game English/Japanese for kids.
-Type alphabets corresponds to the emoji!
+Type alphabet corresponds to the emoji!

 ## Build